ScottishCovidResponse/BEEP/README.md

 ## Requirements

-You need to have MPI installed and the mpicxx compiler to compile and run this code.
+MPI must be installed to allow for parallelisation.
+Building and compiling the code requires CMake (minimum version 3.13 required) and mpicxx.